MrPoodhil/MrPoodhil/README.md

 - Hey there, My name is Mr Poodhil.
 I am a student who is studying in the computer science field
-- I don't have any huge interests but just a lot of minor ones, some noticable ones are Gaming, PC's, Mechanical Keyboards and Anime/Manga

 -

 <!---